Kota Jababeka: Residential estate

 The residential zone of Kota Jababeka known as Jababaka Residence, development of which was started in 1992.
 The residential area is divided into various type of clusters.
 It has a land area of about 1400 hectares.

 Commercial area

 The commercial district is situated at the center of Kota Jababeka and contains a wide variety of commercial facilities like shop-houses, office and commercial space.

 Dry port

 Cikarang Dry Port (CDP) is a dry port located within Kota Jababaka.
 CDP was established in 2010 with a total area of 200 hectares.
 It is the first Integrated Customs Services Zone in Indonesia.

+Transportation

+Kota Jababeka is accessible via the Jakarta–Cikampek Toll Road and takes about 1 – 1.5 hours journey from Jakarta.
+The Transjakarta bus rapid transit (BRT) network provides a feeder route from Jababeka to Grand Wisata Bekasi and Cawang Sentral BRT station in East Jakarta, labelled as route B51.